 What is Solar Spring Break?

-Students from schools across the country are coming together to participate in a Solar Spring Break experience in Sacramento, California from May 21-25, 2018.
-Applications accepted on a rolling basis.
+Students from schools across the country are coming together to participate in a Solar Spring Break experience in Sacramento, California.
+Check back soon for official trip dates.

 **The registration deadline for an International trip is at least nine months before the trip start date